pavithapichai/System-Design-Interview-Questions-Anki/README.md

 # How to Use
  * Please download file with .apkg extensions and open in [Anki App](https://apps.ankiweb.net/)
- * If not Please download from the [link](https://apps.ankiweb.net/)
+ * If not please download from the [link](https://apps.ankiweb.net/)
  * Import downloaded file
- * now you can study decks  questions about Distribut systems conceptes
+ * now you can study decks about Distributed systems concept